hyperledger-tooling/start-here-hyperledger/releases/hyperledger/fabric-chaincode-node.md

                 </span>
             </td>
             <td>
-                This is the LTS Release of of the v2.5 Fabric Chaincode Node.
+                This is the LTS Release of the v2.5 Fabric Chaincode Node.
 It replaces the previous v2.2 LTS.

 - the PurgePrivateData feature is exposed via a new `PurgePrivateData` API

             </td>
         </tr>
     </table>